hlts2/gson/README.md

 ### Create from io.Reader

-Create gson object from a io.Reader.
-Returns an error if the resp.Body are not valid JSON.
+Create gson object from a `io.Reader`.
+Returns an error if the resp.Body are not valid json.

 ```go
 g, err := gson.NewGsonFromReader(resp.Body)